Document Translation Done Right

 As a client, you have a role to play as well.
 Before you submit a document to the translator, make sure that you format the document so that there is plenty of white space in case the text expands during translation.

-Maintaining translation accuracy and the format across all your documents is critical for the success of your localization efforts.
-Work with a certified company that meets all the quality standards set by the translations industry.
+Maintaining translation accuracy and the format across all your documents is critical for the success of your localisation efforts.
+Choose a professional localisation services provider that meets all the quality standards set by the translations industry.